-In praising Sarah’s actions, Pastor Steve was reflecting a nuanced and important principle in Scripture: when our obedience to two commandments of Scripture come into conflict, our obedience must be to the greater commandment.
-This principle recognizes that there are times in life when we have only two options, and yet both options are technically sin.
+In praising Sarah, the Bible was reflecting a nuanced and important principle: when our obedience to two commandments in Scripture comes into conflict, our obedience must be to the greater commandment.
+This principle recognizes that there are times in life when we have only two options, and yet both options are sin.
 When we find ourselves in such a dilemma, what is the proper course?
 The Bible teaches that we must obey whichever commandment is aligned with the will of God in that moment, and our faith and the Holy Spirit will lead us through.

 For example, when Rahab received the spies in Jericho, she had only two choices: tell the truth and reveal them to the king of Jericho, or lie and save them and all Israel.
 By faith in the God of Israel, Rahab chose to lie to protect Israel, which was the will of God.
 Scripture does not convict her for her choice.
 Instead, the word of God holds her up as an example of a believer acting in faith (Hebrews 11:31).